 The Data Virtuality Server is currently available in four versions: 2.1, 2.3, 2.4, and 3.
-We recommend checking carefully that you are reading the right documentation for your version.
+We recommend checking that you are reading the correct documentation for your version.

 The documentation for each version consists of seven parts: Administration Guide, User Guide, Reference Guide, Management API Guide, Upgrade Guide, Performance Optimization Guide, and Licensing and Copyright.

-Administration Guide is aimed mostly at administrators and provides information on how to install the Data Virtuality Server and other software, configure it, and keep it running smoothly.
+Administration Guide is aimed mainly at administrators and provides information on installing the Data Virtuality Server and other software, configuring it, and keeping it running smoothly.

 User Guide describes how replication and materialization work in the Data Virtuality Server, how to set up query builders, and so on.
 In other words, it gives some theoretical information to help you with working with the Data Virtuality Server.

 Reference Guide gives technical information on the SQL dialect, procedures, commands, schemas, and other elements used in the Data Virtuality Server.
-This guide is more a handbook, although it is supplied with examples; you can find more practical examples in the Zendesk HelpCenter which contains articles often written on the basis of real user cases.
+This guide is more of a handbook, although it also includes practical examples; you can find more practical examples in the Zendesk HelpCenter, which contains articles often written based on actual use cases.

 Management API Guide describes system tables, system procedures, and system views.